SELF-Technology/self-chain-public/docs/roadmap/Token/Overview.md

 ## Staking

-Lock up tokens as a user or business client, to receive a staking APR and possibly discounts, whitelist and airdrops from ecosystem partners and teams building with the SELF SDK (subject to change, TBD).
+Lock up tokens as a user or business client, to receive a staking APR and possibly discounts, whitelist and airdrops from ecosystem partners and teams building with SELF Studio (subject to change, TBD).

 ## Referral Scheme and Points Program